UE4-OceanProject/UE4Webcamera/README.md

 UE4Webcamera
 ==================

 A plugin that lets you use your web camera in Unreal Engine 4!
-Currently implemented using DirectShow.
+(Great for virtual cameras, like the kinect360 virtual camera, because unreal wont detect it otherwise) Currently implemented using DirectShow.

 How to use
 ==================